foldl/foldl.github.io/_posts/2015-06-24-charts-in-common-test.markdown

 ---
 layout: post
-title:  "Show Charts in Common Test Report"
+title:  "Show Charts in common_test Report"
-date:   2015-06-24 15:20:22
+date:   2015-06-24 08:20:22
-tags: erlang common\_test en
+tags: erlang common_test en
 ---

-`common\_test` is a wonderful framework for tests, and if we can make some charts in its report, things would be even greater.
+`common_test` is a wonderful framework for tests, and if we can make some charts in its report, things would be even greater.

-Here is my solution.
+Here is my solution, using [Flot][flot].

 #### Manipulate HTML Report with Hooks

-1. When a suite is started, copy jquery.flot.min.js and jquery.flot.axislabels.js to logdir.
+1. When a suite is started, copy `jquery.flot.min.js` and `jquery.flot.axislabels.js` to logdir.

 1. When a case is started, inject some JavaScript into the HTML log file.